couchbaselabs/tuqtng/tutorial/content/slide-30.md

-##  Shopper - Browsing a list of products and next page
+##  Shopper - Browsing products from page to page

 Don enjoys playing golf and he is looking for a driver that will bring a new swing to his game.